sveltejs/svelte/site/content/docs/02-template-syntax.md

 The `<svelte:window>` element allows you to add event listeners to the `window` object without worrying about removing them when the component is destroyed, or checking for the existence of `window` when server-side rendering.

-Unlike `<svelte:self>`, this element may only appear the top level of your component and must never be inside a block or element.
+Unlike `<svelte:self>`, this element may only appear at the top level of your component and must never be inside a block or element.

 ```sv
 <script>